adstr123/Duckett-JavaScript-jQuery/ch04/notes.md

 }
 ```

-Each `case` block is followed by a `break` to save the interpreter evaluating the other cases, improving performance
+- Each `case` block is followed by a `break` to save the interpreter evaluating the other cases, improving performance
+- Values are not loosely types, so their type will not be coerced during the check

 ## Short circuit values